SaiKondapalli211/SingletonDesginPattern/README.md

 Transient services are created every time they are injected.

+H**ow have you used the Singleton pattern in your real-time project?**

+Example Answer (Health Insurance Application)

+In our real-time health insurance application, we used the Singleton pattern for caching frequently accessed data, such as policy details, premium rates, and claim statuses.

+We implemented a Singleton cache service to store data in-memory, reducing frequent database hits and improving response time.

 **Can Singleton cause any issues in a multi-threaded .NET Core application?
 How do you handle them?**

 Yes, Singleton can cause issues such as: